-SSPxMSK holds the client address mask value when the module is configured for 7-Bit Address Masking mode.
+SSPxMSK holds the slave address mask value when the module is configured for 7-Bit Address Masking mode.
 While it is a separate register, it shares the same SFR address as SSPxADD; it is only accessible when the SSPM[3:0] bits are specifically set to permit access.
-In receive operations, SSPSR and SSPxBUF together create a double-buffered receiver.
+In receive operations, SSPSR and SSPxBUF together, create a double-buffered receiver.
 When SSPSR receives a complete byte, it is transferred to SSPxBUF and the SSPxIF interrupt is set.
-During transmission, SSPxBUF is not double-buffered.
+During transmission, the SSPxBUF is not double-buffered.
 A write to SSPxBUF will write to both SSPxBUF and SSPSR.

-29.4 IC Mode Operation
+I2C Mode Operation 29.4

-All MSSP IC communication is byte-oriented and shifted out MSb first.
+All MSSP I2C communication is byte oriented and shifted out MSb first.
 Six SFR registers and two interrupt flags interface the module with the PIC® microcontroller and user software.
-Two pins, SDA and SCL, are exercised by the module to communicate with other external IC devices.
+Two pins, SDA and SCL, are exercised by the module to communicate with other external I2C devices.